 Changes following consultation

 Aster is grateful to all those who have taken the time to engage with and comment on its proposals for this site.
-Following discussions with Christchurch Borough Council’s officer team and the feedback received from our consultation, the following improvements were made to the submitted version of the plans:
+Following ongoing discussions with BCP Council’s officer team and the feedback received from our consultation, the following improvements were made to the plans:

 - prioritisation and retention of protected trees

 - provision of ecological buffer on NW boundary, rear of Twynham Avenue properties

 - omission of proposed pedestrian link through to Twynham Avenue

 - removal of 15 public car parking spaces, increasing available car parking for occupants of the development